 To make user management easier, WordPress has grouped different capabilities together into six user roles:

-- Editor -Can publish and manage posts and pages, including the posts of other users.
-Can also upload files, manage private posts, comments, categories and links.
+- Editor – Can publish and manage posts and pages, including the posts of other users.
+Can also upload files, manage private posts, edit comments, post categories and modify links.

 - Contributor - Can write and manage their own posts but cannot publish them.